tsolomko/BitByteData/2-0-Plans.md

 ## Remove no argument versions of `uintX(fromBytes:)` methods

-Currently, there are two versions of methods for reading bytes into an unsigned integer: with an argument, which allows to specify a number of bytes to read, and without the argument.
-The version without the argument reads the maximum possible amount of bytes possible to store in unsigned integer.
-These two versions exist, because at the time they were added it was possible to implement without-argument version in a more efficient way.
-But since the new implementation strategy of byte reading was introduced in 1.4.0, these manual optimizations became redundant and currently these no-argument methods just call their counterparts with arguments.
-In 2.0 update I want to remove these no-argument methods and add natural default argument values to the remaining methods, e.g.:
+Currently, there are two versions of methods for reading bytes into an unsigned integer: with an argument, which allows to specify a number of bytes to read, and without the argument, which reads the maximum possible amount of bytes possible to store in an unsigned integer.
+These are two of them, because it is possible to implement the "no-argument" version in a more efficient way.
+This situation is a bit confusing, and I would like to improve it in the 2.0 update.

+There are several potential ways of improvement:

+1. Remove the no-argument versions and add natural default argument values to the remaining ones:

 ```swift
 func uint16(fromBytes count: Int = 2) -> UInt16
 ```

+The problem here is that we still need the performance of no-argument functions to be accessible.

+2. We could remove the versions with the argument instead and let users deal with splitting big integers into the smaller ones themselves.
+There will be some awkwardness, though, with reading big uints at the tail of the data: a user will probably have to read them as signed integers and then manually convert into the required uint type.
+But maybe this is a good thing, since `Int` is supposed to be the most widely used integer type in Swift.

+Relatedly, there is a problem of which functions to include in the `ByteReader` protocol.

 ## Check if a bit reader is aligned in `offset`'s `willSet` observer